Doctor of Philosophy (Ph.D.)

 1990

-Dr. Tulin has a PhD in Classics from Columbia University, and has been at Howard since 1990.
+Tulin’s research and teaching interests span classical studies, modernism, American literature, rhetoric, ancient philosophy and the intersections between antiquity and modernity.
 He has published on topics in Ancient Greek Philosophy, Plato, Ancient Law, Rhetoric, and is currently interested in the cross-cultural interstices between Antiquity and Modernity.

 From 2017-2021, he was the Chair of the Department of Classics.
 But with the closing of Classics in 2021, Dr. Tulin is now in the Dept. of English, where his primary teaching interests are in Modernism, modern art from 1870-1950, and in the 20th century novel in Europe and America.